 This also entails the use of skiffs or dinghy’s (often referred to as pangas in Galapagos) that are able to quickly and easily transport guests to the different sites.
 Such transfers always involve either wet or dry landings.
 The former consists of taking a slight, thigh-high plunge into the water before stepping ashore; the latter involves virtually zero levels of wetness.

-Adventure and exploration aside, what more is there to highlight about expedition vessels?
+Adventure and exploration aside, what more are there to highlight about expedition vessels?
 Probably the fact that, in spite of the smaller size and a reduced quantity of amenities, you’re still getting a ridiculously luxurious experience.
 Case in point: the Santa Cruz II Galapagos Cruise.
-Our Galapagos Expedition Vessel features all of the comforts, hotel services, gourmet meals, safety protocols and professional captaining found on cruise ships, and then some (i.e. on-shore excursions with extremely professional, nature savvy guides).
+Our Galapagos Expedition Vessel features all of the comforts, hotel services, gourmet meals, safety protocols, and professional captaining found on cruise ships, and then some (i.e. on-shore excursions with extremely professional, nature savvy guides).

 Certain itineraries aboard expedition vessels in the Galapagos are structured and designed to help maximize the wildlife and terrestrial viewing experience of our guests.
 The Santa Cruz II Galapagos Cruise happens to have it all covered in the Galapagos.